Can I claim workers' compensation if injured in a car accident at work, On Lunch, or on my way to or from work?

 In such a case, you may have a car accident claim against the other driver.

-Strict Time Limits Apply to Compensation Claims in Queensland
+Strict Time Limits Apply To Claims In Queensland!

 More links to content relating to this pages subject: